 Shilajit is a potent rejuvenator and anti-ageing organic tar-like substance that naturally occurs in the Himalayan mountains.
 It is an antioxidant containing 85+ minerals, vitamins and phytonutrients.
 Shilajit is rich in pure and natural fulvic acid which is vital for the absorption of nutrients on a deep and cellular level and prolonged cell life.
 Shilajit is energy and mood enhancing, balances blood sugar levels and protects the heart.

 Try out my energising maca ball recipe below for a great way to enjoy the benefits of this super-powered adaptogen.
-Or check out my new scientifically-formulated blends of powered superfoods and adaptogens that you add to water or a smoothie for a quick and effective way to benefit from the super goodness.

 1 cup almonds (130 g)